-Our analysis suggests a skewed distribution of vulnerability to temperature variability and change in the study region, with most farmers exhibiting low vulnerabilities and a few farmers with high vulnerability.
-In addition, our method revealed that valley farmers, without adaptations, are on average more vulnerable to a 10 percent decrease in wheat prices than a 1 degree (C) increase in average minimum temperature.
-Finally, we found that soils and management both contributed to relative vulnerabilities in the region; however, it appears that the some constraints imposed by poor soil types can be overcome by improved management practices.

-A recent focus of our work in the valley has been to examine the relative vulnerability of farmers and their agricultural ecosystems to longterm drought.
-As noted earlier, Yaqui Valley agriculture relies on irrigation, with the water largely derived from surface reservoirs draining the Yaqui watershed, with an additional small contribution pumped from private and public wells in the valley.
-Now in its ninth year of drought, reservoir levels are at less than a third of their long-term values, and water allocations have been reduced throughout the valley, resulting in less than 20 percent of the valley's agricultural area in production.
-Our research team is exploring the social and biophysical factors that created the current crisis and the alternatives and constraints that the valley farmers face today.
+Our analysis suggests a skewed distribution of vulnerability to temperature variability and change within the study region, with most farmers exhibiting low vulnerabilities and a few farmers with high vulnerability.
+In addition, our method revealed that Valley farmers, without adaptations, are on average more vulnerable to a 10% decrease in wheat prices than a 1 degree (C) increase in average minimum temperature.
+Finally, we found that soils and management both contributed to relative vulnerabilities in the region, however, it appears that the some constraints imposed by poor soil types can be overcome by improved management practices.
+A recent focus of our work in the Valley has been to examine relative vulnerability of farmers and their agricultural ecosystems to long-term drought.
+As noted earlier, Yaqui Valley agriculture relies on irrigation, with the water largely derived from surface reservoirs draining the Yaqui watershed, and with an additional small contribution pumped from private and public wells in the Valley.
+Now in its 9th year of drought, reservoir levels are at less than a third their long-term values and water allocations have been reduced throughout the Valley resulting in less than 20 percent of the Valley's agricultural area in production.
+Our research team is exploring the social and biophysical factors that created the current crisis and the alternatives and constraints that the Valley farmers face today.

-Switching crops from wheat to less water-intensive crops like garbanzo and safflower is one alternative being considered (Naylor et al., 2001), although such changes are highly influenced by global markets and the skewed subsidy-price support environment that the farmers find themselves in, with wheat being more strongly supported than other crops.
+Switching crops from wheat to less water intensive crops like garbanzo and safflower is one alternative being considered (Naylor et al. 2001), although such changes are highly influenced by global markets and the skewed subsidy/price support environment that the farmers find themselves in, with wheat being more strongly supported than other crops.
 In addition, crop choice is influenced by the emergence of new diseases in the alternatives.
 An additional option that farmers are considering is increasing the pumping of water from aquifers.
 However, aquifer water is often too saline to apply directly to fields.
-Most wells pump water directly to canals, so that mixing with the less saline surface water reduces the salinity to acceptable levels.
-In the 2003-2004 crop cycle, most farmers did not have access to reservoir water and the very limited planted area received water directly from the wells to fields.
-If water from the reservoir continues to be limited, this practice will create salinity problems for at least some of the valley's soils.
-However, analyses by team members suggest that the energyrelated costs of pumping are themselves prohibitive, and thus groundwater, whatever its salinity, is not a profitable approach at this time (Addams, 2004).
+Most wells pump water directly to canals such that mixing with the less-saline surface water reduces the salinity to acceptable levels.
+In the most recent 2003-2004 crop cycle, most farmers did not have access to reservoir water and the very limited planted area received water directly from the wells to fields.
+If water from the reservoir continues to be limited, this practice will create salinity problems for at least some of the Valley's soils.
+On the other hand, analyses by team members suggest that the energy-related costs of pumping are themselves prohibitive, and thus ground water, whatever its salinity, is not a profitable approach at this time (Addams 2004).

-Our analysis of the region's vulnerability to drought draws on a combination of hydrologic modeling, remote sensing analysis, and household surveys.
+Our analysis of the region's vulnerability to drought draws on a combination of hydrologic modeling, remote sensing analysis and household surveys.
 Lee Addams and Jose Luis Minjares from our team have developed a model of the water basin and water distribution system that we are using to assess alternative management plans.
 Meanwhile, David Lobell and Greg Asner are using Landsat TM and MODIS satellite images to assess the effect of water stress on yield for different crops under different management regimes.
-Farmers' responses to the drought and reservoir draw-down are also being analyzed in a masters thesis (McCulloch, 2004).
+Farmers' responses to the drought and reservoir draw-down are also being analyzed in a masters thesis (McCulloch, in prep).
 These studies are being coordinated with household interviews that focus on management practices, risk perception, and responses to the drought crisis.
-Of particular interest is how the prolonged drought will influence the relocation of people and resources in the region.
+Of particular interest is how the prolonged drought will influence the re-location of people and resources in the region.